jerkar/legacy-web-site/_jbake-site-sources/src-content/tell-me-more.md

 ## Library

-Jerkar can be also be **embedded** in your product as a simple jar library, to leverage directly the fluent API for manipulating files, launch external tools or other.
+Jerkar can also be **embedded** in your product as a simple jar library, to leverage directly the fluent API for manipulating files, launch external tools or other.
 It is available on [Maven Central](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22org.jerkar%22%20AND%20a%3A%22core%22).

 Cherry on the cake : Jerkar has **zero dependency**.